dcm4che/dcm4chee-proxy/README.md

 (https://github.com/dcm4che/dcm4che-jdbc-prefs), compile with `mvn install -P prefs-jdbc`.
 This will add a deployment requirement for JBoss AS7 to wait for deployment of dcm4che-jdbc-prefs before deploying dcm4chee-proxy.
-More details can be found in the section "Configuration".
+More details can be found in the section *Configuration*.

 LDAP
 ----